warmsignull/desktop/README.md

 Key bindings:

 - `↑`/`↓` or `k`/`j`: Move the selection.
-- `Enter`: Launch the highlighted desktop (Configured/Detect) or confirm and run the install command, then choose optional extras (Install).
+- `Enter`: Launch the highlighted desktop (Configured/Detect) or open the desktop menu to pick extras and run install/uninstall (Install).
 - `u`: Uninstall the selected desktop (Install screen) and optionally remove extras.
 - `f`: Mark or unmark the selection as a favourite (persisted between runs).
 - `s`: Cycle the session filter (`All → X11 → Wayland`).